Sparse NMF with Archetypal Regularization: Computational and Robustness Properties

 \subsection{The penalized formulation}

 Theorem \ref{robustnessthm} presents robustness guarantees for the constrained SAA problem (\ref{archl0noise}).
-From an algorithmic viewpoint however, the penalized form:
+We now consider the penalized formulation:

-is more appealing, and we propose algorithms for this penalized form.
+which is amenable to optimization algorithms (see Section~\ref{saaalgorithm}).
 In (\ref{archl0dual}), $D(\boldsymbol{X},\boldsymbol{H})$ is the data fidelity term, $D(\boldsymbol{H},\boldsymbol{X})$ is the regularization term and $\lambda$ is the regularization parameter.
 In fact, $\lambda = 0$ is equivalent to setting $\alpha=0$ in problem (\ref{archl0noise}) (which can lead to an infeasible problem) and $\lambda\to \infty $ is equivalent to removing the data fidelity constraint all together.

 We show robustness properties of estimator~(\ref{archl0dual}).
 Proposition~\ref{penalizedpro} establishes both weak (\ref{weakrob}) and strong (\ref{strrob}) robustness.
 For simplicity, we consider the separable case ($D(\boldsymbol{H}_0,\tilde{\boldsymbol{X}}_0)=0$) where $\B{H}_0$ is sparse ($\|P^{\perp}_{\ell}(\boldsymbol{H}_0)\|_F=0$). \begin{pro}[The penalized formulation~(\ref{archl0dual})] Let $\hat{\boldsymbol{H}}_{\lambda}$ be a solution to problem \eqref{archl0dual}.
 Suppose the assumptions of Theorem \ref{robustnessthm} hold; and in addition $D(\boldsymbol{H}_0,\tilde{\boldsymbol{X}}_0) =\|P^{\perp}_{\ell}(\boldsymbol{H}_0)\|_F = 0$.
 There exist constants\footnote{The values of the constants can be found in the appendix, Section~\ref{sec:proof-of-prop1}} $c^1_{\lambda},c^2_{\lambda},c^3_{\lambda}$ depending on $m,k,\kappa(\boldsymbol{H}_0),\lambda$ such that $c^1_{\lambda},c^2_{\lambda},c^3_{\lambda} \rightarrow \infty$ as $\lambda\rightarrow 0$ or $\lambda \rightarrow \infty$; and the following holds: